Warren Joyce

-Warren Garton Joyce (born 20 January 1965) is an English football manager and former player, who is currently the lead coach of Nottingham Forest's U21 squad.
+Warren Garton Joyce (born 20 January 1965) is an English football manager and former player.

 As a player, he played in The Football League for Bolton Wanderers, Preston North End, Plymouth Argyle, Burnley and Hull City.
 After taking over as player-manager of Hull City in 1998, he eventually moved to Belgium, where he was appointed manager of Manchester United's feeder club Royal Antwerp in 2006.

 Two years later, he returned to England as co-manager of the Manchester United reserves, along with former Manchester United forward Ole Gunnar Solskjær.
 When Solskjær left in 2011, Joyce took charge of the reserves.
 In November 2016, he was signed by Wigan Athletic as a replacement for Gary Caldwell, but left four months later.
 In June 2017, Joyce was announced as the new manager for Melbourne City in the A-League.
 On 8 May 2019, Melbourne City announced they had severed ties with Joyce.

 In June 2019, he became the development coach with League Two side Salford City, spending two years with the Ammies before taking on the role of lead U18 coach with Nottingham Forest in July 2021.